Q. What is CME?

-Evidence of lifelong learning is shown by the completion of ninety hours of urology-focused CME credits, 30 hours of which must be Category 1 as defined by the AUA, twice during the 10-year MOC cycle.
+Evidence of lifelong learning is shown by the completion of ninety hours of urology-focused CME credits, 30 hours of which must be Category 1 as defined by the AUA, twice during the 10-year Life Long Learning Cycle.
 The credits are required at Level 2 and Level 4 of MOC and must take place in the three years prior to each deadline.

 Q. What documentation does a participant receive for participating in a CME activity?
 How long must the AUA maintain participation records?

 A. The AUA issues a certificate of CME credits for physicians or certificate of attendance for non-physicians at the completion of an educational activity.
 Records verifying participation will be maintained by the AUA for six years from the date of the activity.

 Q. What is the difference between direct sponsorship, joint providership, and co-sponsorship?

 - A direct sponsorship is an activity that is planned, implemented and evaluated by the accredited provider.

 - A joint providership is an activity that is planned, implemented and evaluated by the accredited provider and a non-accredited entity.

 - A co-sponsorship is an activity provided by two accredited providers if the primary body is awarding the credit.
 If your activity provides ACCME CME credits and credits from another accrediting provider (e.g. CEU credits from AAPC), it should be labeled as co-sponsorship.
 Both entities do not have to be ACCME accredited, however one must take on the role as a direct sponsor and is responsible for fulfilling all ACCME/AMA CME requirements.
 Always provide the ACCME accreditation statement in promotion and supplemental materials.
 Check with the other accrediting provider for their requirements.